PvPClt/project/play_en.md

 ![](Images/En_Play_02.jpg)

-**Russia** (contemptuously):
+**Russia** (contemptuous):

 — NATO?
 Him?
 Ridiculous!
 Like a pig at a banquet…

 **Putin** (fervent):

 — Exactly, damn it!
 A pig’s place is in a pigsty!
-Sit home, slurp your beet soup, grunting in peace.
+Stay home, slurp your beet soup, grunt in peace.
 But nooo — she grunts at every damn summit, squealing for her rights.
 And nobody gives a damn about mine!

 ![](Images/En_Play_03.jpg)